ipfs/roadmap/README.md

 - Support self-hosted topic networks with tooling for collaborative/reciprocal pinsets.
 - Create a UI for LAN/WAN Sharing on IPFS Companion and IPFS Desktop.

-**7. IPFS testing, benchmarks, and performance optimizations**
+### 7. IPFS testing, benchmarks, and performance optimizations

 In order to prepare ourselves for production readiness and ensure IPFS is optimized for a variety of real-world use cases, we'll double down on testing and benchmarking in 2019.
 - Testing harness and environments that simulate different topologies / network configurations.
 - Tests for Interoperability, Performance Benchmarks, Reliability, and Network churn.
 - Performance overhaul for resolving (IPNS), finding (Providers), transferring, and adding files.

-**8. Support the growing IPFS Community**
+### 8. Support the growing IPFS Community

 The IPFS Community is composed of many enthusiasts from the DWeb, P2P, Crypto, Privacy, builders, Web 3.0, Blockchain and many more.
-Today we have an impressive 3000++ contributors directly improving the IPFS, libp2p, IPLD and Multiformats repos, but there are tens of thousands more contributing to Apps, Libraries and Systems that build on top of IPFS everyday!
+Today we have an impressive 3700+ contributors directly improving the IPFS, libp2p, IPLD and Multiformats repos, but there are tens of thousands more contributing to Apps, Libraries and Systems that build on top of IPFS everyday!
 In 2019, we want to provide a rich platform for all these contributors to share their ideas, get their questions heard, cross-pollinate and tackle new challenges!
 - The documentation on IPFS and its libraries gets revamped and becomes part of continuous delivery.
 - Increase awareness and adoption through Community outreach via presentations, guides / how-tos, meetups, and quarterly IPFS Project updates.
 - Support contributor productivity and impact through Quarterly User Reports, fast code reviews, and DevOps automation.
 - Create IPFS Dev Grant and Research Grant programs to encourage global engagement with the cutting-edge work in the IPFS ecosystem.
-- Launch ProtoSchool, an interactive way to learn how to build on the P2P Web.
+- Launch [ProtoSchool](https://proto.school/), an interactive way to learn how to build on the P2P Web.
 - IPFS Community Meetups receive an upgrade with education materials (guides, tutorials, workshops, talks) to boost the leveling up DWeb communities.

 ## 2019 Goals (expanded)